telerik/xaml-docs/controls/raddocking/features/panes/docked-floating-panes.md

 You can also make a pane floatable programmatically by either calling __MakeFloatingDockable()__ or __MakeFloatingOnly()__.
 Both of these methods are doing one and the same thing - they undock your pane and host it in a separate ToolWindow.

+More specifically, when the pane is floated, it is removed from its RadPaneGroup and its RadSplitContainer.
+The original group and split container, however, are not removed from the docking control, they are just hidden.
+Then a new RadPaneGroup is created by the control and the floated RadPane is added to that new group.
+After that, a new RadSplitContainer is created and the new group is added to it.
+Next, a new ToolWindow instance is created and the new split container is added to it.
+Finally, the window is added to the RadDocking control.

 >Note that __MakeFloatingOnly(), MakeFloatingDockable()__ and __MakeDockable()__ methods work only when all objects are constructed and added to the object tree.
 Which means that you should invoke them after the __Loaded__ event of the __RadDocking__ control has been fired.

 #### __[C#] Example 5: Make a RadPane FloatingDockable__